s-brez/trading-server/README.md

 Allocation-based risk management (allocate x% of capital to specific strategies).

+Porfolio performance metrics and tracking.

-Feature library - assemble new strategies from existing features.
+Feature library - assemble new strategies quickly from existing features.

 Trade consent via Telegram (or write your own messaging client).
 Accept, veto or tweak trade setups before they are actioned.